gonzolgarcia/svpluscnv/README.md

 ### Chromosome shattering using segmentation and SV data

 Analogously we can combine CNVs and SVs breakpoins to obtain a more robust evaluation of chromosome shattering (see `?shattered.regions`)
-In addition SVs provide linkage for each SV breakpoint pair which allow for an additional parametter:
+In addition SVs provide linkage for each SV breakpoint pair which allows for an additional parametter:

 * interleaved.cut the minimun percentage (0-1) of interleaved SVs